syntasso/kratix-docs/docs/main/06-kratix-cli/00_intro.md

 kratix init promise mysql [flags] --split
 ```

+The command above will create the following files:

+- `api.yaml` containing the CRD definition of the Promise API.
+- `dependencies.yaml` containing the dependencies of the Promise.
+This file will be empty by default.
+- `workflows.yaml` containing the Workflows of the Promise.
+This file will be
+  created once you execute the [kratix add
+  container](./reference/kratix-add-container) command.
 :::

 The above command creates a `promise.yaml` in the current directly, filling the Promise